Coroutines for Asynchronous Concurrent Programming

 A: Use coroutines to split I/O actions in two:

-2. Package up the processing code (the continuation) as a function which will run when each load completes
+2. Package up the resizing code (the continuation, the “rest of the work”) as a function which will run when each load completes

-3. The coroutine system will run the continuation function when the load is done.
+3. The coroutine system will run the continuation function for each load when that load is done.

-It might seem awkward to package up the continuation as a function but we already did that!
+It might seem odd to package up the continuation as a function, but we already did that, with Monads!

 Monad-think on the above: